fabioscagliola/fabioscagliola/README.md

 I am a musician, I have released four albums in my career so far as Nothence, and an avid science fiction and horror reader, in these very genres I publish weird stories on my blog.

-I am bilingual, Italian and English, and I am fluent in French, German, and Spanish.
+I am bilingual, Italian and English, and I speak French, German, and Spanish.

 # Links